10 Things You Should Know About Investing In Our Peer to Peer Development Finance Loans

 We often get asked if people can invest in an equity basis in our developments.
 We have decided against this.
 The risk with equity investing is considerably greater as investors will get paid only after and loans/other debt-based investment.
 Equity returns are also more variable – they may be more or less than you were expecting.

 Our ethos is to be able to provide consistent and predictable returns for our investors which is why we offer a fixed interest rate – usually 10% p.a.
-Not only is this a very attractive return but it means that if the houses take longer to sell than anticipated and you have to wait longer to be paid, you can at least take comfort in the fact that you will be earning a very good rate of interest whilst you await payment.
+Not only is this a very attractive return but it means that if the houses take longer to sell than anticipated and you have to wait longer to be paid, you can at least take comfort in the fact that you will be earning a very good rate of interest whilst you await payment, whilst being secured by a first charge.
 The developer will take the first hit should the development not sell for the forecast prices.

 9. Investors are always paid out as a priority